Auri-Fex/Halcova/norbela/world/technology/tech_history_1500_1900.md

 - **1750–1830** – *Compacts & Alt-Fuel*: Creature breeding programs, international quotas, huge fauxil and slagcell sectors; cities retrofit for Residue handling.
 - **1830–1900** – *Residual Modernity*: Late-Victorian arcane punk; tri-fuel regime; Residue grids; arcane rail, airships, telegraph, proto-computers, body-mod medicine, and permanent ecological debt.

-From here your next “era” choice is the fun fork: do they double down on Residue, turn to Aetherite directly, or try to build a post-magic civilization on top of all this mess?
+From here your next "era" choice is the fun fork: do they double down on Residue, turn to finyak directly, or try to build a post-magic civilization on top of all this mess?